-In connection with the implementation of SRD II into national law, Issuers are now obliged to publish a remuneration policy, which shall clearly explain how the remuneration of directors contributes to the business strategy, the long-term interests and the sustainability of the company (article 7bis Shareholder Rights Law).
-The remuneration policy shall be submitted to the vote of shareholders.
-The vote is advisory and not binding, unless the articles of association provide otherwise.
+Under the Shareholder Rights Law, Issuers are obliged to publish a remuneration policy, which shall clearly explain how the remuneration of directors contributes to the business strategy, the long-term interests and the sustainability of the company (article 7bis Shareholder Rights Law).
+The remuneration policy shall be submitted to the vote of shareholders at least every four years.
+The vote is advisory, unless the articles of association provide otherwise.
 In case of a rejection by the general meeting, the company is required to propose a revised policy at the following general meeting.

 In addition, the company must outline a clear and understandable report in relation to the remuneration granted to the company's directors in the past financial year (article 7ter Shareholder Rights Law).
-Such report shall be submitted to the non-binding advisory vote of the general meeting.
+Such report shall be submitted to the advisory vote of the general meeting.